Part I Build It The Weekend Sprint

 “Update the ## Public Interfaces block in product/docs/architecture.md to match the public functions in product/src/.”

-Your Validation layer runs the Map/Terrain sync Validator.
+Iteration 1 (FAIL): The model proposes a patch, but the signature surface doesn’t match the code.
+Your Validation layer runs the doc/code sync validator.
 It returns a structured error object:

 Example: Validator output (structured)